 On completion of the course, the student should be able to:

-identify and account for basic theoretical starting points useful for scientific work in sustainable destination development,
+- identify and account for basic theoretical starting points useful for scientific work in sustainable destination development,

-relate different methodological approaches to each other and account for their advantages and limitations,
+- relate different methodological approaches to each other and account for their advantages and limitations,

-describe how qualitative and quantitative methods, including statistical methods, can contribute with knowledge in sustainable destination development,
+- describe how qualitative and quantitative methods, including statistical methods, can contribute with knowledge in sustainable destination development,

-assess and critically review scientific work in sustainable destination development based on how the knowledge presented relates to specific methodological approaches,
+- assess and critically review scientific work in sustainable destination development based on how the knowledge presented relates to specific methodological approaches,

-identify and delimit issues within sustainable destination development, as well as how these should be methodologically addressed to form relevant knowledge about underlying issues,
+- identify and delimit issues within sustainable destination development, as well as how these should be methodologically addressed to form relevant knowledge about underlying issues,

-assess methodological approaches from ethical standpoint, and demonstrate awareness of research ethics as an important component of scientific methodology.
+- assess methodological approaches from ethical standpoint, and demonstrate awareness of research ethics as an important component of scientific methodology.

 Discussion of a number of theoretical starting points and methodological considerations relevant to knowledge formation in sustainable development.
 Orientation in the theoretical starting points which is the basis of a variety of methods.
 Illustration of how different methodological approaches relate to the knowledge-based issues they address, and the type of knowledge they are seeking for.
-Reading and writing tasks, as well as seminars, which provide practice in analyzing and critically reviewing scientific knowledge in sustainable destination development, in the light of the methodological considerations upon which this knowledge is based.
+Reading and writing tasks, as well as seminars, which provide practice in analysing and critically reviewing scientific knowledge in sustainable destination development, in the light of the methodological considerations upon which this knowledge is based.
 Application of different qualitative and quantitative methods, including statistics.
 Reflection of choices, implementation and results from a methodological and ethical points of view.